 Building a Compliant and Effective Whistleblowing Framework: Key Considerations for Firms

 A robust whistleblowing framework is essential for firms operating under the Dubai Financial Services Authority (‘DFSA’).

-Ensuring your organisation complies with DFSA regulations and fosters a culture of transparency and accountability is crucial.
+It ensures that your organisation complies with DFSA regulations and fosters a culture of transparency and accountability is crucial.
 The DFSA’s recent ‘Whistleblowing Thematic Review ‘highlights areas where many regulated entities are falling short.
 This review serves as a reminder for firms to assess their whistleblowing systems and ensure they are effective, secure, and fully aligned with regulatory requirements.

-Key elements of a strong Whistleblowing Framework:
+Key elements of a strong Whistleblowing Framework include:

 1. Whistleblower Protection